-Then condizioni refers to how livabile the apartment is, or if it is a bit of a mess in need of renovation.
-Most rentals will be “abitabile” or livable, but when buying it is good to kepp an eye on this.
+Then condizioni refers to how livable the apartment is, or if it is a bit of a mess in need of renovation.
+Most rentals will be “abitabile” or livable, but when buying it is good to keep an eye on this.

-Spese condominiali is the monthly fees for building upkeep, ususally for cleaning the stairs and the like.
+Spese condominiali is the monthly fee for building upkeep, usually for cleaning the stairs and the like.

 The Classe Energetica is REALLY important.
-This refers to the energy class, old apartments will have bad grades like C and lower, while newer tend to be B and A. What this will effect is your energy bill.
-Lower grades means bad scking of energy, meaning a much higher energy bill.
+This refers to the energy class, old apartments will have bad grades like C and lower, while newer tend to be B and A. What this will affect is your energy bill.
+Lower grades mean bad sucking of energy, meaning a much higher energy bill.
 When possible aim for a B or A grade.
-But more on your monthly bills in our next cost of living in Italy post!
+But more on your monthly bills in our next Cost of Living in Italy post!